frePPLe/frepple/contrib/django/README.txt

       >> create_model(10,20,5)
   This creates a model with 10 parallel clusters, 20 demands for each cluster, and a network structure of 5 levels deep.

-  You can easily erase and recreate the model:
+Later on:
-      manage.py shell
+- You can easily erase and recreate the model: manage.py shell
       >> execfile('execute/create.py')
       >> erase_model()
       >> create_model(1000,100,10)     <-- Pretty big model!!!
-- For deployment on a production environment: don't use the development server, but see the django documentation on how to deploy using apache (with mod_python or fastcgi module)
+- For deployment on a production environment: don't use the development server as outlined above, but see the django documentation on how to deploy using apache (with mod_python or fastcgi module)

 For more detailed information please look at the django documentation on http://www.djangoproject.com